 Java Web Start is an application deployment technology.
 This is part of Java Standard Edition (Java SE).

 Using Java Web Start, launch (download and start) an application from a web browser without an installation procedure.
 Java Web Start caches the application on the client computer and can be re-started without downloading.

 Java Web Start software takes advantage of the inherent security of the Java platform.
 By default, applications have restricted access to local disk and network resources.

 2. Developing and Deploying Java Web Start Application

 Java Web Start applications are considered Rich Internet Applications (RIA).
 Software designed using component based architecture (GUI that can be built with smaller building blocks or components) can easily be developed and deployed as a Java Web Start application.
 A Java Swing application is an example.
-Applets and Java Web Start applications are not the same.
+Note that the Applets and Java Web Start applications are not the same.

 - Package the application as a JAR file.